Despite 'Loss Of Faith' In Kim Jong Un, The U.S. Tries Again For A Nuclear Deal

 A senior U.S. official tells NPR that U.S. diplomats are communicating with the reclusive regime.
 They are passing messages through North Korea's mission to the United Nations in New York.

 The goal is a new round of "working-level" talks between experts from the two nations.
-President Trump and North Korean president Kim Jong Un agreed to make such an effort during their dramatic meeting in June at the fortified boundary between North and South Korea.
+President Trump and North Korean leader Kim Jong Un agreed to make such an effort during their dramatic meeting in June at the fortified boundary between North and South Korea.

 But the effort has begun slowly, and a question hangs over the initiative.
 After multiple frustrations, U.S. strategists are asking if Kim Jong Un is capable of making the nuclear deal the Trump administration wants.

 It's significant if the U.S. concludes Kim can't make a deal, since the U.S. has tried so hard to appeal directly to him.
-President Trump has now met Kim three times, exchanged letters with him, and even declared that they "fell in love."
+President Trump has now met Kim three times, exchanged letters with him and even declared that they "fell in love."
 Secretary of State Mike Pompeo has visited the North Korean leader in Pyongyang.

 "The president still has faith" that Kim can be an effective negotiating partner, said one person closely familiar with U.S. deliberations.
-The person asked not to be identified citing the sensitivity of the matter.
+The person asked not to be identified, citing the sensitivity of the matter.

 But elsewhere within the U.S. government, there is a widespread "loss of faith."
 The source said U.S. strategists are baffled that the North Korean ruler has seemed unable to spur his country to keep what they see as his commitments.